The Witch of Atlas: Plot

 The "visionary rhyme" recounts the pranks the Witch plays on mankind.
 Like Shelley himself, the Witch was able to perceive the fears and desires of mankind: "In mine own heart I saw as in a glass/ The hearts of others."
 She is able to see the "naked beauty" of the human soul.
 The Witch gave a "strange panacea in a crystal bowl" to those who were the most beautiful and imparted "strange dreams" to those who were less beautiful.
 The Witch sought to change man's perception of death.
 Death was not to be feared.
 The Witch took a coffin and "threw it with contempt into a ditch."
 The grave was "as a green and overarching bower/ Lit by the gems of many a starry flower."
 She sought to make the world more just and fair by making "more vain" all those purposes which were "harsh and crooked".
 The "miser" would place "all his evil gain" on a "beggar's lap".
 The "scribe" would reveal his own lies.
 Priests would reject dogma and "old cant".
 The king would place an ape on his throne and dress him up in his vestments while a "mock-bird" repeated the "chatterings of the monkey".
-War would be practised no more as soldiers turned their swords into ploughshares on "red anvils".
+War would be practiced no more as soldiers turned their swords into ploughshares on "red anvils".
 Finally, "timid lovers" would see the "fulfilment of their inmost thought."
 These are the pranks the Witch "played among the cities of mortal men."
 The Witch was able to envision and foresee a future Utopia for all mankind.

-Related
+Influence

-William Butler Yeats' poem Under Ben Bulben mentions "the Witch of Atlas" and the "Mareotid Lakes" together, presumably an allusion to Shelley's poem.
+William Butler Yeats' 1939 poem "Under Ben Bulben" references the Shelley poem by invoking "the Witch of Atlas" and the "Mareotid Lakes" together: "The poem begins with an allusion to Yeats’s favourite poet Shelley and his 'The Witch of Atlas'."

+In 1902, Sir Granville Bantock composed a tone poem for orchestra based on the Shelley poem entitled The Witch of Atlas: Tone Poem for Orchestra No.5 after Shelley.
+The work was premiered on 10 September 1902.